Section 13 Form 4A: rent increase guide for tenants

 Form 4A is used when a landlord proposes a new rent under the Section 13 process for an assured tenancy in the private rented sector.
 It replaced the older form route for notices served after the reform date.

-Check the notice date, proposed start date, rent amount, property address, names, and whether there has already been a rent increase in the last 12 months.
+Check the notice date, proposed start date, rent amount, property address, names, and whether at least 52 weeks (53 in some cases) have passed since the last increase took effect.

 Even where the form is procedurally correct, the tenant may be able to challenge the amount at the First-tier Tribunal before the effective date.
 Comparable local rents and property condition evidence matter.

 Someone searching for Form 4A is usually asking whether the post-reform statutory notice is valid.
-This page therefore focuses on the prescribed notice route, the new rent start date, the once-per-year control, and the tenant's tribunal window.
+This page therefore focuses on the prescribed notice route, the new rent start date, the 52-week minimum gap, and the tenant's tribunal window.

 This page is the Form 4A deep-dive.
 The Form 4 vs Form 4A page is for tenants comparing old and new forms, especially around the 1 May 2026 transition date.